 Optimal eastern bluebird breeding habitat

-The eastern bluebird habitat consists of open areas and perches such as snags and other trees with cavities that bluebirds can use for nesting and roosting.
-A bluebird’s ideal habitat depends on the proximity between foraging habitat and nesting sites or cavities.
+The eastern bluebird breeding habitat consists of open areas and perches such as snags and other trees with cavities that bluebirds can use for nesting and roosting.
+A bluebird’s ideal breeding habitat depends on the proximity between foraging habitat and nesting sites or cavities.

 Bluebird habitat during the non-breeding season